 4. Overhead Rate Calculation

-To calculate the overhead rate, divide the total overhead costs by total sales and then multiply by 100 to get the percentage.
+To calculate the overhead rate, divide the total monthly overhead costs by the monthly revenue and then multiply by 100 to get the percentage.
 This rate indicates how much of the business’s sales income is used to cover overhead expenses.
 For example, if the monthly sales are S$500,000 and the total overhead costs are S$7,750, here is the result of the calculation:

 (S$7,750 / S$500,000) × 100 = 1.55%